Defense Against False Domestic Violence Allegations

 Can false allegations affect custody long term?

 Yes.
 A finding of domestic violence can trigger statutory presumptions affecting custody.
-Successful defense helps protect long-term parenting rights.
+Successful defense by an experienced domestic abuse allegation defense lawyer helps protect long-term parenting rights.

 Should I respond immediately to a temporary restraining order?

 Yes.
 Temporary orders are issued quickly.
-Preparing an organized response before the hearing date is critical to protecting legal rights.
+Preparing an organized restraining order defense response before the hearing date is critical to protecting legal rights.

 About Cathleen Elisabeth Norton